TL;DR

 You want IT and business teams working on one platform |

 In most enterprise environments, the answer is not either-or.
-IT teams use low-code for complex, cross-functional apps, while business users handle lightweight automations through no-code tools.
-The key is having a platform that supports both under a single governance layer.
+IT teams use low-code for complex apps, while business users handle lightweight automations through no-code.
+The key is a platform that supports both under one governance layer.

 Learn more: Best low-code platforms for enterprises in 2026

-No-code platforms are excellent for getting something off the ground quickly.
+No-code is excellent for getting something off the ground quickly.
 But enterprise teams run into limits fast.
-Here is why most large organizations ultimately choose low-code platform as their primary development approach:
+Here is why most large organizations choose low-code as their primary approach.

 Most platforms make you choose.
 Kissflow is built around the idea that IT teams and business users should not have to work in separate tools or fight over resources.

-On Kissflow, IT teams can build complex, enterprise-grade applications using low-code capabilities: workflow logic, API integrations, role-based governance, and custom app logic.
-At the same time, business users can create simple automations, forms, and departmental tools without writing any code, all within the same environment and under the same governance umbrella.
+On Kissflow, IT teams build complex, enterprise-grade applications using low-code capabilities: workflow logic, API integrations, role-based governance, and custom app logic.
+At the same time, business users create simple automations, forms, and departmental tools without writing any code, all in the same environment and under the same governance.

 This is not a compromise.
 It is how the platform was designed from the ground up.